The first time I met Hiroo Takenami was at Nebuta Museum Wa Rasse in Aomori City.

 The Aomori Nebuta Festival attracts 2 million visitors every year.
 About 20 Nebuta are ushered down the streets of Aomori by a flock of costumed dancers and encroaching crowds of people chant “rassera” – which some translate as “come join.”

 Takenami, founder of the Hiroo Takenami Nebuta Institute, says the prefecture’s Nebuta festivals are a combination of a traditional Tsugaru folk event, held during the autumn harvest to ward off disasters, and the summer Tanabata festivals.
 This is when people write wishes for family safety and good fortune on strips of paper that are then tied to lanterns and sent floating down a river.

 After the Meiji Era ended in 1912, people drew pictures on the washi-covered lanterns, which were lit from the inside with candles.
 People then began making doll-shaped lanterns that were paraded down the street.
-The matsuri – festival – element came into play until after World War II, says Takenami.
+The matsuri – festival – element came into play after World War II, says Takenami.

 Here at the museum the towering Nebuta (the height is limited to 7m) fill up a grand hall.
 Today’s Nebuta are still made from colorful washi paper attached to a wire frame – though the washi paper is mixed with synthetic material to withstand the rain.
 The candles were replaced by filament lightbulbs which are now replaced by LED lights powered by portable diesel generators.

 The Nebuta on display at the Wa Rasse museum (named in part after the infectious chant) are from last year’s festival.
 The Nebuta designed by Takenami, titled “A poem written by Warrior Kinotomo put Chikata to death,” is at the center of the display.